Learn more about any of Emergency Medicine Cases guest experts bios by clicking on their name below.

 Dr. Fuad Alnaji is a Pediatric Emergency Physician and Intensivist at Children’s Hospital of Eastern Ontario (CHEO) in Ottawa.
 He trained at Arabian Gulf University, Bahrain before beginning his pediatric residency at CHEO, where he also completed subspecialty training in pediatric critical care medicine and pediatric emergency medicine in 2012.
 Dr. Alnaji works in CHEO’s pediatric critical care unit as well as the emergency department.
 His interests in transport, trauma, resuscitation and medical simulation have lead him to pursue work as a trauma team leader as well as transport medicine physician with ORNGE.

 Emily Austin is an Emergency Physician at St. Michael’s Hospital in Toronto.
-She is completing the second year of the Clinical Pharmacology and Toxicology subspecialty program at the University of Toronto.
+She completed the Clinical Pharmacology and Toxicology subspecialty program at the University of Toronto.